 As mentioned previously, Holy Words generate faster than ever allowing for Holy Word: Chastise to be cast more frequently and produce even more stuns via Censure.
 Constant use with multiple different targets can provide a surprising amount of effective "damage reduction" to your tank by just reducing melee swings and damaging abilities flowing into them.
 Holy has a surprisingly versatile kit for dungeon content and can assuredly push high keys.

 Many of the weak points of Holy Priest are shored up through the covenant ability Unholy Nova.
 Low passive damage for example quickly increases thanks to covenants and the on-demand intellect bonus from soulbinds gives flexibility in strong areas as well.

 There are still some gaps in Holy Words that can create tank or priority target vulnerability.
-These are generally narrow areas outside of Apotheosis where targets are continuing to take heavy damage with the only relief being Flash Heal spam.
-To dig out of this whole, triage healing and setting priorities on who needs the most healing right now is key.
+These are generally narrow areas outside of Apotheosis where all allies are continuing to take heavy aoe damage with the only relief being Heal spam.
+To dig out of this hole, triage healing and setting priorities on who needs the most healing right now is key.
 The Resonant Words conduit provides strong follow-up healing after a Holy Word cast and works on all 3 words.
 So if you know a pull will last longer, consider banking that Holy Word: Chastise cast to force a new Resonant Words proc and stun a key enemy at the same time.

 It is also extremely tempted to use Guardian Spirit like a "win more" ability.
 Placing it early on the tank to allow them to sustain themselves early while you contribute damage.
 Really talk to your tank more about your Guardian Spirit usage and experiment yourself on using it earlier and later in pulls to maximize the bonus healing and/or cheat death that it provides.